-- Tests: give word banks or allow use of formulas
+- Tests: give word banks or allow the use of formulas;

-- Online textbooks or extra set of textbooks to reduce missed assignments
+- Online textbooks or an extra set of textbooks to reduce missed assignments;

 Don’t be afraid to suggest some of these modifications when you meet with teachers or the Child Study Team.
 With the proper supports in place, your child will learn strategies to compensate for their areas of weakness!